rhuangr/TicTacToe-AI/README.md

 TTT-minimax.py is an implementation of the minimax algorithm.

-TTT-value-function.py follows the algorithm described in the book ***Reinforcement Learning An Introduction by Barto and Sutton***.
+TTT-value-function.py follows the algorithm described in the book ***Reinforcement Learning An Introduction by Barto and Sutton*** chapter 1.5.
 The algorithm trains an agent against an opponent with a fixed policy: always win if possible, always prevent a winning move, otherwise take a random move.
 > **Note:** The best move generated is only the best move given this fixed opponent

 ## Installation